U.S. seeks to ease Afghanistan-Pakistan tensions in Brussels talks

 BERLIN German police said on Friday they believed an axe-wielding man who injured nine people, some of them seriously, at Duesseldorf's central train station was mentally ill.

-BRUSSELS Afghan President Hamid Karzai and Pakistan's army chief and a foreign ministry official held "productive" talks on Wednesday on easing tensions between the neighbouring states, U.S. Secretary of State John Kerry, who hosted the meeting, said.
+BRUSSELS Afghan President Hamid Karzai met Pakistan's army chief and foreign minister in talks on Wednesday hosted by U.S. Secretary of State John Kerry aimed at easing tension between the neighbours before the end of NATO's Afghanistan combat mission.

-Kerry cautioned, however, that any results of the Brussels talks would have to be measured in improving relations as NATO winds down its Afghanistan mission.

-"We had a very extensive and ... a very productive and constructive dialogue ...
-But we have all agreed that results are what will tell the story, not statements at a press conference," Kerry told reporters, without disclosing any details of what was discussed.

-Kerry hosted the meeting between Karzai and Pakistani army chief General Ashfaq Kayani and senior Foreign Ministry bureaucrat Jalil Jilani, with the aim of calming tensions over border disputes and the stalled peace process.
+Kerry is hosting the talks in Brussels involving Karzai and Pakistani Army chief General Ashfaq Kayani and Foreign Minister Jalil Jilani, with the aim of calming tensions over border disputes and the stalled peace process.

-"I think that everybody here agreed today that we will continue a very specific dialogue on both the political track as well as the security track," Kerry, flanked by Karzai and Kayani, said after more than three hours of talks.

-"We have a commitment to do that in the interests of Afghanistan, Pakistan and peace in the region."

 Karzai called it an important meeting and said he was glad Kayani and Jilani had found the time to travel to Brussels.

-Neither Karzai nor the Pakistan officials made any comment at the end of the meeting.
+Jilani called it a very important meeting, adding: "We are looking forward to a very productive and forward-looking discussion."

-The talks come a day after a gathering of NATO foreign ministers in Brussels at which alliance Secretary-General Anders Fogh Rasmussen said Pakistan must crack down on militants who use the country as a sanctuary to launch attacks in Afghanistan.
+The talks come after a day after a gathering of NATO foreign ministers in Brussels at which NATO Secretary General Anders Fogh Rasmussen said Pakistan must crack down on militants who use the country as a sanctuary to launch attacks in Afghanistan.

 The meeting follows weeks of tension with Pakistan over their 2,600-km (1,600-mile) border and stalled peace efforts.